hannahs-family/mc-server-vanilla/README.md

 ### `EULA`

 (Default: `false`) Set to `true` to accept the [Minecraft EULA][].
-This must be done explicitly at least once by the server operator.
+This must be done explicitly by the server operator, or a file named `eula.txt` with a line containing only `eula=true` must be in the directory mounted at `/opt/minecraft/overrides`.

 ### `JVM_MEM_INIT`